odpi/egeria/Content-Organization.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

 ## ODPi Egeria Site organization

+The Egeria content is organized across a number of repositories:

+### Egeria Core repository

-The Egeria content is organized into the following modules:
+The Egeria core repository contains the core Egeria functionality, and is organized into the following modules:

 * **[developer-resources](developer-resources)** - contains useful files and documentation for an Egeria developer.
 * **[open-metadata-conformance-suite](open-metadata-conformance-suite)** - implementation of the tests that determine if a vendor or open source technology is compliant with the open metadata and governance standards.